yeahitsjoyce/insta_follow_back/README.md

 I was inspired to make this because Instagram has a cap on the number of users a single user can follow, and I tend to reach that count.
-I needed people to unfollow, but I didnt want to sever the already lasting relationships, so I needed to unfollow users I dont already follow.
+I needed people to unfollow, but I didnt want to sever the already lasting relationships, so I needed to unfollow users who dont already follow me back.
 Instagram has limited sorting features for followers, so I made an interactive and user friendly way to sort through non mutual follows.